IbrohimRasulov/New-York-Times-clone/README.md

 # Clone of New York Times article page

-This clone version of the page may differ from original page since the original one is updated always
+> I cloned a web page of an article in New York Times site.
+This page has been built with the help of HTML and modern CSS3.
+This clone version of the page may differ from original page since the original one is updated always.
+Check the live demo to try.

 ## Built With
 • Html & CSS <br>